 - 1. No credit will be given for any elective I or elective II clerkships or rotations completed while enrolled at another school. - 2.
-Students who have failed USMLE Step 1 are not eligible to apply for transfer. - 3.
-Applicants must be able to submit an official transcript from their previous undergraduate and medical school at the time of starting clerkships. - No clerkship will be scheduled until all official transcripts are received.
-A first time pass of USMLE Step 1 is required for transfer into term 6. - 5.
-Although an MCAT score is not required of a transfer applicant, if the applicant has taken the MCAT in the past, the score should be included in the information submitted to the Admissions Committee. - If a transfer applicant has been dismissed from the previous school because of poor performance in clerkships, he/she must furnish a letter from the Dean or member of the leadership explaining the circumstances.
+Students must be able to submit an official transcript from their previous undergraduate and medical school at the time of starting clerkships. - 3.
+No clerkship will be scheduled until all official transcripts are received. - 4.
+Although an MCAT score is not required of a transfer applicant, if the applicant has taken the MCAT in the past, the score should be included in the information submitted to the Admissions Committee. - 5.
+If a transfer applicant has been dismissed from the previous school because of poor performance in clerkships, he/she must furnish a letter from the Dean or member of the leadership explaining the circumstances.

 - All accepted Term 6 transfer students may defer for one term with a letter explaining the reason wishing a deferral or leave of absence.
-Each circumstance will be reviewed on a case-by-case basis. - All Term 6 transfers must be prepared to submit background checks, certifications, visas and all other documents as required by Trinity School of Medicine and the hospitals where they will be working a minimum of one month prior to beginning clerkships. - No clerkships will be scheduled until all credentialing documents are received and processed by the appropriate clinical offices. - Transfer students into Term 6 must be aware of, be willing to comply with, and sign off on all applicable Trinity School of Medicine and hospital health requirements, completely and in a timely manner, prior to beginning Term 6.
+Each circumstance will be reviewed on a case-by-case basis. - 8.
+All Term 6 transfers must be prepared to submit background checks, certifications, visas and all other documents as required by Trinity School of Medicine and the hospitals where they will be working a minimum of one month prior to beginning clerkships. - No clerkships will be scheduled until all credentialing documents are received and processed by the appropriate clinical offices. - Transfer students into Term 6 must be aware of, be willing to comply with, and sign off on all applicable Trinity School of Medicine and hospital health requirements, completely and in a timely manner, prior to beginning Term 6.